-A visual thinker can see the entire car or buildings working schematics in their head allowing them to deduce where a problem in the engine or plumbing could possibly be.
+A visual thinker can see the entire car or buildings working schematics in their head allowing them to deduce where a problem in the engine or plumbing could possibly be, meaning that they could eventually work for plumbers Red Deer or ones similar.
 They could theoretically trace plumbing lines, electrical conduits, or wiring grids in their minds with accuracy and track down problems to repair.
-It is important to note, however, that some people with AS may have dexterity issues which may complicate matters when handling tools.
+It is important to note, however, that some people with As may have dexterity issues that may complicate matters when handling tools.

 3. Web Page Designing